1homas/ISE_with_Meraki_in_AWS/README.md

     export ise_password='C1sco12345'
     export ise_verify=false
     ```
-    Alternatively, keep *.env files in a .env folder in your home directory and use `source {filename}` to load environment variables from the *****.env files:
+    Alternatively, keep your environment variables in files in a `.env` or similar folder in your home directory and use `source {filename}` to load environment variables from the files:

     ```bash
-    source ~/.env/aws.env
+    source ~/.env/aws.sh
-    source ~/.env/ise.env
+    source ~/.env/ise.sh
-    source ~/.env/meraki.env
+    source ~/.env/meraki.sh
     ```

 4. Edit the `vars/main.yaml` and change the `meraki_org_name` to yours.
 You will want to review the other settings and change them to match your environment: